grayson073/tanstack-demo/README.md

   cohesive development experience.
 They do not anticipate any more breaking changes as they move out of Beta so I wanted to try out the "full" TanStack experience.

+- **@tanstack/react-router (^1.109.2)**: A fully type-safe router for React applications that provides first-class TypeScript support and performance optimizations.

+- **@tanstack/react-query (^5.66.9)**: Simplifies data fetching, caching, and state management for API calls with powerful features like background updates and request deduplication.

 - **lucide-react (^0.475.0)**: New to me.
 A collection of beautiful open source icons as React components that I wanted to compare against MUI icons.